 - For lunch you can have one plate of raw salad along with that.
-You can have either a bajri, nachini, jowar or wheat routines plus dal or fish curry plus green vegetables.
+You can have either a bajri, nachini, jowar or wheat, roti plus dal or fish curry plus green vegetables.
 Or vegetable Kichidi followed by a glass of buttermilk.

-- For snack you can have hummus with carrots and celery sticks or makana behl or fruit plate and nuts and seeds.
+- For snack you can have hummus with carrots and celery sticks or makana behl or fruit plate, nuts and seeds.

 - For dinner you can have a bowl of vegetable soup , along with sprouts or moong dal cheela or chicken or quinoa khichdi.
 So this is the plan for the entire day.
 And note that the quantity will differ from person to person.